IrfanAzahan/IrfanAzahan/README.md

 Software and data engineer
 --------------------------

-I have mastered 3 programming language which are C ++, Java And Phyton and I am keen to learn new skills in programming.
+I have mastered 3 programming language which are C ++, Java And Python and I am keen to learn new skills in programming.

 *   🌍  I'm based in University Teknologi Malaysia
 *   ✉️  You can contact me at [irfanazahan98@gmail.com](mailto:irfanazahan98@gmail.com)